npenate/social-restaurant-booking-api/README.md

 * **Double Booking**
 This was something I put to last and didn't have time, maybe we can discuss it a bit ;).

+* **Default endorsement/restriction**
+The solution works to always find a match between endorsements and constraints.
+A diner with empty restrictions will not match any restaurant.
+Therefore, there must be a default restriction/endorsement at each diner/restaurant.
+In the dummy data I used `FOOD`.

 ## Environment
 * Localhost: http://localhost:8080
 * Test